 20. The Dog of Flanders (1997)

 Yoshio Kuroda’s Dog of Flanders tells the incredibly sad tale of a little boy named Nello and his dog Patrasche.
-The anime is based on the classic 1872 children’s literature written by a British-French author under the pseudonym Ouida.
+The popular 90s anime is based on the classic 1872 children’s literature written by a British-French author under the pseudonym Ouida.
 Though the story is set in a 19th century village in Antwerp, Belgium, it was extremely popular in Japan from the early 20th century.
 A Japanese animated series on Nello and Patrasche was made in 1975.

 The 1997 version stays faithful to the book.
 Despite the simplistic animation style, Kuroda tells the story in an undeniably compelling manner.
-Like the Studio Ghibli movies, the film handles emotions with astounding subtlety unlike the average Disney animations.
+Like Ghibli movies, the film handles emotions with astounding subtlety unlike the average Disney animations.
 The best parts of the anime are naturally the genuine affection Nello and Patrasche feel for each other.
 In fact, the sweetness and innocence of these portions makes the inevitably sad ending more depressing.

 19. I Want To Eat Your Pancreas (2018)